trunk-d-monkey/iOS-Data-Parser/Readme.txt

 # V 1.4: Fixed a bug where the accuracy units was not being filled upon importing
 # From the ZRTLOCATIONSMO to the internal Locations table which in turn was not
 # allowing for proper parsing of horizontal accuracy in the KML labels.
+#
+# Included kml-refine.py which allows the refinement of a kml file.
+This includes changing display names and, most importantly, creating path lines
+# which include high and low speeds according to horizontal precision.
+The speeds often need to be done by restricting points to lower horizontal precisions
+# but when doing so, it can produce a nice timeline prior to an accident to show if the person was speeding all over or to determine if someone may have
+# stopped briefly while driving.
+It's a good extra tool.

 Version 1.3
 -Fixed a part in the CSV import that set the accuracty to Meters Radius instead of Meters which messed up the rename with the KML Refine python script.